joseska/MMM-Roomba980/README.md

 # MMM-Xiaomi-Vacuum

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
-It pulls data (name + job, bin and battery status) from a Roomba running on the local network using [Dorita980](https://github.com/koalazak/dorita980) and displays them on the mirror.
+It pulls data (name + job, bin and battery status) from a Roomba running on the local network using miio and displays them on the mirror.

 ![Alt text](/screenshots/charging_full.png?raw=true "Screenshot")

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/relm/MMM-Roomba980.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/joseska/MMM-Xiaomi-Vacuum.git`.
 A new folder will appear navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Using the module